Sambosis/compuse/computer_use_demo/prompts/prompt.md

 Ghost my kitchen?
 Yeah, that's your service call.
 Health inspectors finding what you try to hide, Sanitizer levels on the suicide slide!
-(You claim leadership?)
 Your leads are leaking!
-(Top of industry?)
 Your peak is shrinking!
-(Premium service?)
 Pure deception!
 Time for market share correction!
 Titration nation, watch that PPM soar!
-(EcoLab!)
 Can't ignore us anymore!
 Seven days waiting on a simple fix,
 While your dispatchers playing politics.
-Untrained techs can't tell a valve from vent,
-Leaving restaurants high and dry – money well spent?

 Corporate office sends another price hike note,
 While your service boat can barely stay afloat.
 We solve in minutes what takes you a week,
 Your response time's got restaurants forced to seek!
-Your reputation's dissolving in acid rain,
-Customer satisfaction?
-Pure mental strain!
-Auto-Chlor's rising, check the Yelp reviews,
-While EcoLab's collecting nothing but refuse!
-Sump heaters failing?
-That's your whole machine!
-Microswitch glitching?
-Your tech team's unseen!
 We're innovating while you're hesitating,
 Your market share's steady deteriorating!
 Invoices swelling like your ego's pride,
 Hidden charges lurking where the fine print hides.
 You're the limescale we're designed to fight, Auto-Chlor's solution making kitchens bright!
-(Let's break it down for those still confused...)

 Your service record's looking pretty bruised,
 Chemical concentrations?
 Pure delusion!
 Time to face your final dissolution!